astronomer/docs/learn/error-notifications-in-airflow.md

 ## Airflow callbacks

-In Airflow you can define actions to be taken for successful and failed runs a two different notification levels, the task and at the DAG-level:
+In Airflow you can define actions to be taken after successful and failed runs using the following functions:

 - `on_success_callback`: Invoked when a task or DAG succeeds.
 - `on_failure_callback`: Invoked when a task or DAG fails.

-Additionally there are two callbacks which are only available at the task level:
+Additionally there are two functions which you can to complete an action when a task is in a certain state:

 - `on_execute_callback`: Invoked right before a task begins executing.
 - `on_retry_callback`: Invoked when a task is retried.